Thailand's guide to keeping your car safe

 Remove the valet key

 Modern vehicles often come equipped with a valet key.
-Typically, you’ll find this key hidden in the glove compartment or nestled within the owner’s manual.
+Typically, you’ll find this key hidden in the glove compartment or nestled within the owner’s manual that will be given once you buy a car.
 Its purpose?
 To allow parking attendants access to your vehicle without giving them the keys to the kingdom.
 However, this also poses a risk if it falls into the wrong hands.
 Be proactive.
 Search for this key and remove it from your vehicle to eliminate an easy access point for thieves.

 Upgrade to power locks